ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 We now have a fully working form, with convenient handling of data and validation both on the client and server!

 There are no hidden DOM manipulations or other secrets; it's just HTML attributes and Svelte stores.
-No JavaScript needed for the basics.
+No JavaScript is needed for the basics.

 ### Adding progressive enhancement

 As a last step, let's add progressive enhancement, so the JS users will have a better experience.
-It is required to use for example client-side validation and events, and of course to avoid reloading the page when the form is posted.
+It's also required to use for example client-side validation and events, and of course to avoid reloading the page when the form is posted.

 This is simply added with `enhance`, returned from `superForm`: